 That’s why we researchers get really excited when Humpbacks lie on their backs and tail lob, as in the photos below.
 THEN there is a chance of seeing the pelvic area.
 Please see our Marine Education and Research blog at this link for detail on discerning sex in Humpback Whales.

 So there you go, armed with more knowledge about our cetacean neighbours.
 To reiterate, I’ve made the effort to share all this because I believe that the more we see those we share the planet with as individuals and the more understanding we have . . . the better we can be.
 That you for being someone who cared enough to read this.

 Since I am feeling quite “teachery” with this blog, how about a test? 🙂 “Oh yes!” (said no one ever).

 But if you want to test your knowledge, see the images below.
 Are these male or female Pacific White-Sided Dolphins?
 Scroll down after the three images for the answers.

-The genders of the Pacific White-Sided Dolphins in the last three images are:
+The sexes of the Pacific White-Sided Dolphins in the last three images are:

 #1 is male

 #3 is female.
 The mammary slits are difficult to see but you can clearly see the larger genital slit and that there isn’t a separate slit for the anus.